Updated: Apr 6

 How can we possibly receive perseverance without enduring pain?

 It's like we have forgotten why we're here.
-Why we're really here.

 It's for one reason and one reason only.

-To become like Jesus.
+To become like our saviour, Jesus the Christ.

 You hear people say of others, "This person is brave.
 That person is tough" but you aren't either of those things by just saying them.